rqsrdco/Android-for-Python/cameraxf/README.md

 	 sudo apt-get install gettext

-The included buildozer.spec automatically imports a custom p4a that implements the unapproved PR.
-Since it depends on a fork, CameraXF should only be used for testing or prototyping.
-The *current* buildozer options are documented in [BUILDOZER_README.txt](https://github.com/RobertFlatt/Android-for-Python/blob/main/cameraxf/BUILDOZER_README.txt)
+The included buildozer.spec automatically imports a p4a fork that implements the unapproved PR.
+The *current* buildozer options are documented in [BUILDOZER_README.txt](https://github.com/RobertFlatt/Android-for-Python/blob/main/cameraxf/BUILDOZER_README.txt).
+User permissions required are: CAMERA, RECORD_AUDIO for videos with audio, and WRITE_EXTERNAL_STORAGE on devices running api 28 or less.

 The example has 4 buttons.
 Select a Photo Camera, a Video Camera, a Mirror, or a QR code reader on the home screen.
 A back gesture or back button returns you to the buttons.

 Try pause/resume, rotation, pinch zoom, tap for focus/exposure, the Photo Camera has a button to switch cameras dynamically.
 If a video is currently being recorded then, a pause, a back gesture/button, or rotating the camera between portrait and landscape (when .spec orientation = all) will cause the recording to stop and be saved.
 This is the expected behavior.

-Images and videos are saved by default to public storage.
-My file manager app finds them under "Main Storage/DCIM/CameraXF", organized by date and time.
-A toast shows the uri on which an app could operate.
-If you don't understand what a uri is, wait for some future example in this repository or set private=True (but then your file manager probably won't find the saved file).
+Images and videos are saved by default to the DCIM/AppName directory in public storage (for this example AppName is CamearaXF).
+On devices with Android api 29 (Android 10) or greater public storage is the MediaStore database, on devices with lower api public storage is primary external storage file system.
+A toast shows the storage path, MediaStore paths do not have a '/' as their first character.

 The QR reader displays its results on screen; it should be viewed as a simple example of image analysis and image decorating as it does not implement a 'go to' functionality of a typical QR app.